Vegan Heavy Cream

 Vegan heavy cream is a rich and flavorful alternative to use when recipes call for dairy-based heavy cream.
-Quick and easy to make, this recipe works beautifully in soups, curries, sauces, and more!
+This quick and easy-to-make recipe is ready in 5 minutes and works beautifully in soups, curries, sauces, and more!

 Vegan heavy cream.